London Motorfair

-London Motor Show, formerly the London Motorfair, is a motor show in England.
-It was held biannually at Earls Court Exhibition Centre, from 1977 to 1999.
-When the event won the support of the Society of Motor Manufacturers and Traders and P&O Events, in October 1993, the name changed from the London Motorfair to The London Motor Show.
+London Motor Show, formerly the London Motorfair, was a motor show in England.
+It was held biennially at Earls Court Exhibition Centre, from 1977 to 1999.
+When the event won the support of the Society of Motor Manufacturers and Traders and P&O Events, in October 1993, the name was changed from the London Motorfair to The London Motor Show.

-The London Motor Show revived in May 2016, being held at Battersea Park, with Prince Michael of Kent as its patron.
-The event of 2017 also took place at Battersea Park, before it moved to ExCeL London from May 2018 and continued in 2019.
+The London Motor Show was revived in May 2016, being held at Battersea Park, with Prince Michael of Kent as its patron.
+The event of 2017 also took place at Battersea Park, before it was moved to ExCeL London from May 2018 and continued in 2019.

-The event of May 2020 was cancelled, due to the ongoing pandemic, and rescheduled to take place from 16 to 18 July 2021, in Battersea Park.
+The event of May 2020 was cancelled, due to the ongoing pandemic, and was scheduled to take place in July 2021, in Battersea Park but the 2021 event did not happen.
+An unrelated British Motor Show event took place at Farnborough in 2021.

 2019

 The fourth London Motor Show took place at ExCeL London (for the second time since its revival) from 16 to 19 May 2019, once again it featured a zone entitled "Built in Britain", promoting engineering by the British, as well as a live drift experience hosted by Caterham Cars.